 The acquisition and refurbishment of up to 180 open market properties ("LBB properties"), within the M25, via its subsidiary Touchpoint Housing (LBB) Ltd, was approved on 12 February 2019.
 The LBB properties are used as temporary accommodation to satisfy LBB's homelessness obligations.
 The properties are 1-4 bedroom flats acquired individually or in blocks.
-During the year, the Group sold one property for a total consideration of £382,267, resulting in a realised gain on disposal of £12,667.
-The cost of the remaining property acquisitions as at the year end amounted to £23,904,687 (2020: $\pounds 24,125,887$, including £315,223 in respect of the property disposed in 2021).
+In the prior year, the Group sold a further investment property for a total consideration of £301,908, resulting in a realised gain on disposal of £51,908.
+The cost of the remaining property acquisitions as at the year end amounted to £23,731,608 (31 December 2022: £23,731,608).

-The Fund enters into leases with three different counterparties, being local authorities, Housing Associations and Not-For-Profit organizations.
+The Fund enters into leases with two different counterparties, being local authorities and Housing Associations.
 The credit worthiness of those counterparties is considered in the valuation of the investments.
 Therefore the investments are grouped by the type of counterparty to whom a lease has already been entered into.